 Bluecoat Chambers is a Grade 1 listed building and the oldest surviving building in central Liverpool.
 Its rich and dynamic history has created a diverse mix of spaces and public / private uses.
 The changing nature of the economy means that arts organisations such as these must adapt and maximise their opportunities to ensure their long term sustainability.

-Architectural Emporium were engaged to unlock these issues by addressing; the historic fabric of the building, reorganising and re purposing existing spaces for contemporary uses and introducing new build interventions to improve the buildings accessibility and legibility.
-The proposed scheme involves a large variety of spaces including: A new bar and restaurant, flexible performance space, artist studios, office facilities and public engagement areas.
+Architectural Emporium were initially engaged to unlock these issues by addressing; the historic fabric of the building, reorganising and re purposing existing spaces for contemporary uses and introducing new build interventions to improve the buildings accessibility and legibility.
+The proposed scheme involved a large variety of spaces including: A new bar and restaurant, flexible performance space, artist studios, office facilities and public engagement areas.

 Following successful funding applications, the first phase of works to the Hub was commissioned in 2020 and completed in 2021 The space has been reorganised to address long-standing issues such as heat losses, through movement, engagement with gallery spaces and legibility of the many different building uses.
 With the cafe and reception relocated and the existing lobbies rearranged to encourage interaction with the spaces that lie beyond.
 The space is more legible, engaging and creates a more comfortable environment in which to dwell and enjoy.